w1ldy0uth/w1ldy0uth/README.md

 &nbsp; About me
 ===

-🧑‍🎓 My name is Ivan Shurygin and I am a Backend Developer.
+🧑‍🎓 My name is Ivan Shurygin.
+I am a backend developer.
 I'm currently studying at VSU at the faculty of Applied Math, Computer Science and Mechanics.

-💻 Since I focus on a backend web development, my main interests in programming at the moment are Java SE + Spring + Hibernate and Python + Flask.
+💻 Since I focus on a backend web development, my main interests in programming at the moment are Java SE + Spring + Hibernate/Python + Flask/Node.js + Express.

 🖥️ However, I'm also interested in many more ways of programming.
 I'd like to learn some DevOps skills in near future and become more knowledgeable in web applications architecture and database building.